hxfabc2012/uvm_gen-1/tools/uvm_gen/templates/agent_basic/tb/README.md

 # About
-This package contains the ${name_normal_case} UVM Agent Self-Test Bench and Test Library.
+This IP contains the ${name_normal_case} UVM Agent Self-Test Bench and Test Library.

 # Block Diagram